daveho/freepoll/README.md

 for the [iClicker](https://www.iclicker.com/) system for classroom polling.

-Clickers are widely as a way of implementing
+Clickers are widely used as a way of implementing [Peer Instruction](https://mazur.harvard.edu/research-areas/peer-instruction) in college courses.
-[Peer Instruction](https://mazur.harvard.edu/research-areas/peer-instruction)
-in college courses.